towicode/DElite/README.md

 docker run -it -p 8000:8000 delite
 ```

-3. Login to the admin interface by visiting `localhost:8000/admin` the username:password is `admin:admin`

-4. visit the app at `localhost:8000`
+3. visit the app at `localhost:8000`

 ### Normal